vanboy10/vanboy10/README.md

 #  Hi, I’m vanboy😎

-## Selamat datang di repositori saya😶‍🌫️ !
+##Welcome to my repository😶‍🌫️ !

-## Saya adalah pelajar Advance Artificial Intelligence - IBM Academy di Infinite Learning💢 .
+##I am a student of Advance Artificial Intelligence - IBM Academy at Infinite Learning💢

 ## Thank you for visiting  Let's connect and collaborate⭐ !